ome/omero-documentation/omero/developers/python3-migration.rst

 want since it might be creating a `unicode`.

-This is especially problematic for passing strings to Ice methods, which are implemented in the C++ and fail spectacularly if they receive non-string objects (like unicode).
+This is especially problematic for passing strings to Ice methods, which are implemented in C++ and fail spectacularly if they receive non-string objects (like unicode).

 `future.utils.native_str` maintains the previous semantics producing builtin `str` objects.